guidebee/guidebee.github.io/_posts/2025-12-04-getting-started-building-solana-trading-system.md

 ## My Immediate Plan

-Following the optimization guide ([docs/08-optimization-guide.md](../docs/08-optimization-guide.md)), I'm tackling this in phases:
+Following the optimization guide documented in my project, I'm tackling this in phases:

 ### Phase 1: Quick Wins (This Week)